Home » Atari Jaguar » Atari Karts Review (Atari Jaguar, 1995)

 This game allows you to play as one of eleven possible Atari themed drivers as you race around courses and compete in cups.
 There are four different difficulty levels, and four different cups in which to compete.
 It’s pretty standard fare, but I have one complaint right off the bat.
 I didn’t recognize any of the racers.
 You would think Atari would have led with their more recognizable faces, but instead they padded the roster with some really weird choices.
 It’s not a big deal, but many of the racers are just plain weird.

-This game plays in a very similar fashion to Mario Kart, and even simulates the mode-7 3D effects that it used.
+This game plays in a very similar fashion to the original Super Mario Kart.
+It even simulates the mode-7 3D effects that it used.
 You race four laps around a course as you try to come in first place, and you earn points based on your standing.
 There are items you can use to gain an advantage against the other racers.
 Some help you while others hurt the opponents.
 It’s actually pretty standard.
 There’s no way that they screwed up something so simple, right?
 Unfortunately they did.

 Racing in one of the nighttime stages in Atari Karts.